23Skidoo/brabantio/README.md

 Building
 --------

-To build the main executable, run `ocamlbuild brabantio.native`.
-This will produce an executable file `brabantio.native` in the current directory.
+To build the program, run `ocamlbuild brabantio.native`.
+This will produce an executable called `brabantio.native` in the current directory.
 There are no dependencies besides the Ocaml standard library.

 To build the documentation, run `ocamlbuild .docdir/index.html`.